JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 Despite not been able to code in Go, I really admire few projects already that use Go.

-HUGO was the first for me.
+[HUGO](https://jalcocert.github.io/JAlcocerT/using-hugo-as-website/) was the first for me.

+Then I had a look to [Gotify](https://jalcocert.github.io/JAlcocerT/wedding-photo-galleries/#gotify)

 And now is time to Pocketbase, also written in Go.